 Wikipedia migrated from MySQL to MariaDB in 2013 and Linux distros do the same (Fedora in the 19 version, Suze in 12.3, Slackware in 14.1, Arch Linux in 2013.03), Red Hat in 7.
 Google uses (on thousand of servers) MariaDB and even contributes in its development.

 See the list of differences between MariaDB and MySQL.
+Not there are even more differences with each new version.

 Actually, some other forks were created that try to maintain compatibility: